NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > and who believe in what has been revealed to you ˹O Prophet˺ and what was revealed before you, and have sure faith in the Hereafter.

 Those who believe in Muhammad should also believe in **what was revealed before** him, that is the Bible and it's prophets.
 The Quran tells Muslims to believe the Bible, but the Muslims tells me that the Bible has been corrupted.
 Whom should I trust?
 Allah, or the Muslims who say Allah is wrong?
+[See "The Islamic dilemma".](/the-islamic-dilemma)

 # Surah 2: 5-7